CyberLions/cyberdefense/Linux/secure_solaris.md

    * WPTF Image Gallery
    * Google MP3 Audio Player
    * More [here](wordpress_vuln_plugins.md)
-5. Log out and move wp-admin/ folder to another location, or rename it so it is not on the server and rename wp-login.php
+5. (Maybe) Log out and move wp-admin/ folder to another location, or rename it so it is not on the server and rename wp-login.php
 ```
 sudo mv wp-admin/ ~
 sudo mv wp-login.php sfxli.php